lauramhope/VendorOrderTracker.Solution/README.md

 ## Description

-_Detailed description of application_
+_This application uses MVC structure, RESTFul routing convention, and HTTP methods to track user inputted information for tracking orders through various vendors.
+The user can click on the home page for adding vendors, which will navigate to including details about custom orders for each vendor._

 ## Setup/Installation Requirements

-* _Clone ProjectName.Solution“ from the repository to your desktop_
+* _Clone "VendorOrderTracker.Solution“ from the repository to your desktop_
-* _Navigate to "ProjectName.Solution" directory via your local terminal command line_
+* _Navigate to "VendorOrderTracker.Solution" directory via your local terminal command line_
-* _Navigate to the production directory "PierresBakery"_
+* _Navigate to the production directory "VendorOrderTracker"_
 * _Download ***.NET 6 SDK*** by following the directions from this link [Here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), this will also allow you to use **C#**_
 * _**Open the file**.
 This will launch an installer which will walk you through installation steps. ***Use default settings***._
 * _Confirm the installation is successful by opening your terminal and running the command ***dotnet --version***._
 ```
 6.0.402
 ```
-* _Navigate to the [PROJECT NAME GOES HERE] folder in your terminal_
+* _Navigate to the VendorOrderTracker folder in your terminal_
 * _Then type ***dotnet build*** in your terminal to make sure everything is up to date and there are no errors_
 * _Then launch the webpage by typing ***dotnet watch run --launch-profile "production"*** in the teminal_
 * _For issuing and trusting a security certificate, type ***dotnet dev-certs https --trust*** in the terminal and restart your browser_
 * _If you need to install MSTest, type ***dotnet tool install -g dotnet-suggest*** in the terminal_
 * _If you would like to run the tests, type ***dotnet restore*** in the terminal to restore the dependencies that are listed in the .csproj file_
-* _Run the tests by moving into the [PROJECT NAME GOES HERE].Tests folder and typing ***dotnet test*** in the terminal to run tests_
+* _Run the tests by moving into the VendorOrderTracker.Tests folder and typing ***dotnet test*** in the terminal to run tests_

 ## Known Bugs